What Does the Bible Say About Waking up Early?

 10. 1 Samuel 15:12 – “And Samuel rose early to meet Saul in the morning.
 And it was told Samuel, ‘Saul has come to Carmel, and behold, he set up a monument for himself and turned and passed on and went down to Gilgal.'”
 This verse shows the prophet Samuel rising early for an important meeting, reflecting a readiness and commitment to fulfill God’s instructions.
 It underscores the principle of early rising not only for personal devotion but also for the purpose of carrying out God’s directives and engaging in the tasks He has assigned.
 This readiness to act upon God’s command early in the day highlights the value of starting the day with a focus on obedience and action in service to God’s plans and purposes.

-See also What Does the Bible Say About Wives?
+See also What Does the Bible Say About Being a Christian?

 These verses collectively emphasize the Bible’s view on the importance of waking up early not just as a discipline for productivity, but as a spiritual practice.
 Rising early is seen as an opportunity to connect with God, to seek His guidance and strength before the day’s challenges, and to set a tone of intentionality and purpose.
 Through these examples, believers are encouraged to consider how the first moments of their day can be dedicated to God, fostering a deeper relationship with Him and aligning their actions with His will.